 Abex had its foundation as the American Brake Shoe and Foundry in Portsmouth, Virginia.
 Founded in 1902, the company worked metal and produced wheels and brakes for train cars.
 The company eventually expanded to produce other industrial products, including hydraulic systems, brake linings, and other parts for automobiles, trains, and airplanes that involved friction.

-In 1968 the Abex Corporation was bought by Illinois Central Industries, Inc. This company was a railroad company that managed and operated both passenger and freight trains.
-By 1978 the company was bought by Pneumo Corporation, a company in the aerospace, drug, and food industries based in Boston, Massachusetts.
+In 1968 Illinois Central Industries, Inc., a railroad company that managed and operated both passenger and freight trains, bought the Abex Corporation.
+By 1978, the company was bought again by Pneumo Corporation, a company in the aerospace, drug, and food industries based in Boston, Massachusetts.